verotel/flexpay4j/README.md

 **[Full FlexPay documentation can be found in the Control Center](https://controlcenter.verotel.com/flexpay-doc/#verotel-flexpay-documentation)**

-This library makes it easier to use this protocol:
+This library integrates this documentation and makes it easier to use this protocol:

 ## Usage